Railway Mutton Curry Recipe

 Remember that cooking chicken takes less time than mutton, so cook accordingly.

 You can cook chicken in a pressure cooker for 2 whistles on high heat.
-Then remove the cooker from heat and let the pressure naturally.
+Then remove the cooker from the heat and let the pressure release naturally.
 Open the lid.
 Then, follow the rest of the recipe the same way.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.